k-shen/Clothes/README.md

-# Clothes
+# Clothes Choice
-Indicate the type of clothing given the temperature
+Uses weather API to indicate the type of clothing given the temperature/weather conditions.